 Moving on to the details of the design, let’s start from the top.
 The lid is made of brushed aluminum, dark grey in color.
 The brush strokes are in two directions and are separated by a diagonal.
 It looks like there’s a bump on the angle, but it’s purely decorative.
 The Republic of Gamers logo is large and takes up a lot of space, which also glows a red color proportional to the screen brightness.
 The red is not that bright, at least, and is only really noticeable in a dark room.
 Along the bottom is some small text saying “Republic of Gamers”.

 The brushed aluminum is nice looking, but it should be known that it’s a fingerprint magnet.
 In the first couple days alone, I had to do an extensive wipe job to get the prints to come off for some pictures.
 This is pretty normal for dark colored, metallic laptops, but for some reason this one seems worse than others.

 Lifting the lid is a one finger operation.
 The hinge is pretty sturdy and holds the screen well, but it has its limitations.
 It only opens to 120 degrees before it hits a hard stop with the foot mechanism.
 While adequate for most, I personally would prefer to have at least 135 degrees.

 Underneath the lid is the 15.6” matte FHD panel.
 More on the screen later, but the panel is surrounded by a plastic bezel.
 The side bezels are thin enough but the top and bottom are relatively thick.
-At the top is your microphone, ambient light sensor and the HD webcam.
+At the top are your microphone, ambient light sensor, and the HD webcam.
 On the bottom is another “Republic of Gamers” text, this one being much bigger in size.